 The Couchiching Conservancy invites inquiries about potential donations of conservation easements.
 Due to limited resources, we must assess and prioritize easement donations to ensure that they fit within our programs and science-based priorities.
 For more information on donating land, please contact our office at 705-326-1620.

 Volunteers Noella, Lisa, and Joan.
-Joan and Susan (right) are sisters and did a partial donation of property to Conservancy in 2011.
+Joan and Susan (right) are sisters and donated T.C.
+Agnew in memory of their grandfather in 2011.

 Once the property is protected:

 Going through the process the protect a property requires a number of steps – a baseline data report, assessment, guidelines, meetings with the landowners and more.
 Once everything is finalized, the work to protect and steward these places begins.
 One of the first steps is to write a Property Management Plan (PMP).

 What type of information is included in a PMP?